radix007/Infinity/Readme.md

 ./infiniteterminal.sh
 ```

 > Please make sure you save any work before executing this command, as your system will become unresponsive and you will have to reboot your system.
 This in turn will lead to the loss of data.
-I am not responsible for any loss of data.
+I am not responsible for any loss of data or damage to the system.

 # Overload in action ::